Jake an’ Uncle Saw

 So my paw Jake bought th’ birthright for a pot o’ red bean soup.

 Well that kinda put th’ finishin’ touches on Uncle Saw’s dislike o’ Jake.
-And Grandpaw Zack didn’t think much ‘o Jake either.
+An’ Grandpaw Zack didn’t think much ‘o Jake either.
 Problem was, Grandpaw Zack didn’t see so well any more.
-But he could shore pull up t’ th’ table three times a day, and he loved th’ barbecue Uncle Saw made.
+But he could shore pull up t’ th’ table three times a day, an’ he loved th’ barbecue Uncle Saw made.
 They say Uncle Saw had a way with herbs n’ spices n’ secret ingreejunts that y’all would not believe.
 An’ like they say, the way to a man’s heart is thru his belly.

 Now Grandpaw Zack knew he was a-comin’ to th’ end o’ th’ trail.
 An’ he wanted t’ bless Uncle Saw afore he gave th’ big adios.
 ‘Cuz even tho’ Jake had th’ birthright, Uncle Saw was still Grandpaw Zack’s number one son on account o’ that barbecue he made.

 Y’ see, Uncle Saw, well if they was three roads all leadin’ to fame an’ fortune, he’d shorely find some fourth road nobody else saw, that led t’ disaster.
-He was his own worst enemy and managed t’ make pretty near everyone else his enemy too.
+He was his own worst enemy an’ managed t’ make pretty near everyone else his enemy too.
 One thing he did that didn’t work out none too good was he married a couple o’ Hittite women.
-Now their families was pretty well off but they didn’t give nothin’ but grief t’ Grandpaw Zack and ‘specially t’ Grandmaw Becky.
+Now their families was pretty well off but they didn’t give nothin’ but grief t’ Grandpaw Zack an’ ‘specially t’ Grandmaw Becky.
 So with that n’ th’ fact that she knew that th’ Lord meant t’ bless Jake, she was gonna find a way t’ do th’ work o’ th’ Lord for him.

 So’s when Grandmaw Becky heared Grandpaw Zack meanin’ to bless Uncle Saw, she ran out t’ find Jake.
 She tol’ him t’ kill a nice young goat an’ she would cook the best barbecue Grandpaw Zack had ever tasted.
 She said Jake had t’ give it t’ him so’s he could snag th’ blessin’.

 But Grandmaw Becky had it all figger’d out.
-She tol’ Jake t’ skin that goat and wear th’ skin when he brung that barbecue t’ Grandpaw Zack.
+She tol’ Jake t’ skin that goat an’ wear th’ skin when he brung that barbecue t’ Grandpaw Zack.
 She was so shure o’ her plan that she said she’d take th’ curse if’n there was one.

 Shor’nuff when Jake brung the barbecue to Grandpaw Zack, well, Grandpaw Zack weren’t no dummy but maybe he weren’t th’ smartest dude on th’ ranch.
 First he asked Jake who he was.
 Jake says, “Why paw, I’m Saw o’ course.”
 Grandpaw Zack asks how he got back so soon.
 Jake, who could think quicker’n lightnin’ slathered in mutton suet, says, “The Lord yore God dun give me good huntin’.”
 Grandpaw Zack’s tryin’ t’ put two’n two together but he’s still gittin’ seven.
 He says t’ hisself, “Sounds like Jake but smells like Saw.”

 Well Jake got outta there right quick because he knew Saw would be back.
 Shor’nuff Uncle Saw come a-wanderin’ in with a load o’ barbecue for his paw, ready for a blessin.
-But Grandpaw Zack is still kinda full from what he just et, and still kinda confused ’bout ‘zackly who was talkin’ t’ him.
+But Grandpaw Zack is still kinda full from what he just et, an’ still kinda confused ’bout ‘zackly who was talkin’ t’ him.
 So he says, “Who’re you?”

-So Uncle Saw is right annoyed and says that Jake’s been stealin’ his place in th’ family since th’ day he was born.
-And he asks Grandpaw Zack to see if he cain’t scrounge up one blessin’ o’ some sort so’s he don’t have t’ go away empty handed.
-And so Grandpaw Zack gives him a blessin’ but it ain’t much o’ one.
+So Uncle Saw is right annoyed an’ says that Jake’s been stealin’ his place in th’ family since th’ day he was born.
+An’ he asks Grandpaw Zack to see if he cain’t scrounge up one blessin’ o’ some sort so’s he don’t have t’ go away empty handed.
+An’ so Grandpaw Zack gives him a blessin’ but it ain’t much o’ one.
 At any rate I would a’ given it a miss if it were up t’ me.
 ‘Bout the only good thing was that while Uncle Saw would indeed have t’ serve Jake, he’d ‘ventu’ly git out from under it.

-Well the truth is that this was th’ last straw for Uncle Saw and he started schemin’ t’ do away with Jake.
+Well the truth is that this was th’ last straw for Uncle Saw an’ he started schemin’ t’ do away with Jake.
 He said that after ol’ Grandpaw Zack hit that dusty trail to forever, well, once the fun’ral was over there’d be another fun’ral right quick an’ a tombstone with Jake’s name on it.

-O’course Grandmaw Becky got wind o’ this an’ she dun give my paw Jake th’ high sign and said he’d better skedaddle off t’ one o’ the relatives for a spell, ’till Uncle Saw had a chance t’ cool off a mite.
+O’course Grandmaw Becky got wind o’ this an’ she dun give my paw Jake th’ high sign an’ said he’d better skedaddle off t’ one o’ the relatives for a spell, ’till Uncle Saw had a chance t’ cool off a mite.
 Besides which she was a’ hopin’ that th’ flowers o’ romance might bloom for Jake among th’ girls o’ her home town, because she was sick as a dawg over th’ way Uncle Saw’s Hittite wives were a-treatin’ her.

 Poor ol’ Uncle Saw realized that he weren’t none too popular with his parents even though Jake was gone.
 He’d figger’d out that his choice o’wimmin wasn’t winnin’ him any friends on the home front.
 So he went ‘n married th’ daughter o’ Ishmael, who was th’ son o’ his Grandpaw Abe, from th’ wrong side o’ th’ blanket as they say.

 So Jake went n’ hit th’ road like I said, an’ he had a lot o’ adventures.
 He did find romance, but he also found a man who was as tricky as he was.
 An’ he wound up with too much of a good thing in the wife department, if you know what I mean t’ say.
 An’ that trickster relative wudda cheated him out o’ everythin’ except that th’ Lord kept helpin’ Jake.
-And so Jake got rich.
+An’ so Jake got rich.

 An’ heare’s th’ story o’ th’ greatest rasselin’ match I ever heared of.

-So Jake breathes a deep sigh o’ relief, knowin’ that he saw God face t’ face and would live t’ tell th’ tale.
+So Jake breathes a deep sigh o’ relief, knowin’ that he saw God face t’ face an’ would live t’ tell th’ tale.
 But from then on he was a-limpin’ ’cause o’ that low-down move th’ man had put on him.